GBAF Logo

 Add as preferred source on Google

-MILAN, May 26 (Reuters) - Italy's antitrust authority said on Tuesday it has opened an investigation into easyJet Airline Company Limited over alleged unfair business practices.
+MILAN, May 26 (Reuters) - Italy's antitrust authority has opened an investigation into budget airline easyJet over alleged unfair business practices related to baggage charging, it said on Tuesday.

 The authority said the company's website and app advertised only the average price for checked baggage and sports equipment on round trips, but made bundled purchases the default option, even when customers did not want them.